KanoComputing/world/README.md

 For convenience sake, a gulp task `watch` was created.
 It uses browser sync and reload the pages everytime a change is made.

+Update: Since we need the app player from Kano Code, a small build step is necessary to develop on this project.

+Start with `gulp dev` to populate the `www` folder, then `gulp watch` will keep it up to date with the `src` folder as you change it.
+If you create new files, don't forget to rerun `gulp dev` as `gulp watch` doesn't register new files to watch

 ## Building

 To build for production, we use `gulp`.